Bank Files for all finalised pays can be found under Payroll > Reports > Bank Files

 There are three versions of the Banking Batch report:

 - Banking Payments Batch.
 This creates a bank file of all payments from a pay date, including employee and tax payments.
-If you are using FlexiTime's PAYE Service to file and pay your PAYE, you must use the Banking Payments Batch file.

 - Banking Tax Batch.
 This creates a file for paying Inland Revenue payments, which are usually due on the 20th of the month following the tax period.
+If you're filing twice monthly, then you can't use this file to pay IRD, as it includes the full month's payment.

 - Banking Employee Batch.
 This creates a file of employee net pays and any other non-IRD payments for a specified pay date.